Fudan-iGEM/2024-wiki/src/inclusivity.md

 </div>
 ### Raising Public Welfare Funds

 We have successfully secured funding intentions from the **U.S. Consulate General in Shanghai**.
-Additionally, [Professor Fu Fang] and [Professor Yu Zhiyuan] have expressed their willingness to help us obtain sponsorships from **foundations and hospitals**.
+Additionally, Professor Fang Fu and Professor Zhiyuan Yu have expressed their willingness to help us obtain sponsorships from **foundations and hospitals**.

-## Our Sustainable Mechanism
+## To Be Continued

+Due to time constraints, there was still insufficient attention to relatively lower-level concerns.

-### Teaching Targets
+### Teaching Objects

 In the future, we will focus on a broader range of ASD populations and individuals with intellectual disabilities.
 We will experiment with pilot teaching on a larger scale.
-For relatively low functioning groups, teaching effectiveness will be tested after more repetition and reinforcement, while paying more attention to the significance of accompanying oneself in teaching.
-Beyond rehabilitation institutions, we have also reached out to several **special education schools** for ASD in Shanghai.
-They are all eager to apply our refined curriculum to help break down the barriers between their students and science.
-Throughout the project, we have also engaged with **other groups with intellectual disabilities**, who face similar challenges as the ASD community.
 We aim to inspire scientific interest in more of these related groups and tap into their scientific potential.
 This is also the true essence of neurodiversity and inclusivity.

+- For relatively **low-functioning** groups, we hope to try the concept of 'making science a way of companion'.
+Professor Fang Fu suggested that in the future, we could facilitate interaction between different ASD subgroups.
+- Beyond rehabilitation institutions, we have also reached out to several **special education schools** for ASD in Shanghai.
+They are all eager to apply our refined curriculum to help break down the barriers between their students and science.
+- Throughout the project, we have also engaged with **other groups with intellectual disabilities**, who face similar challenges as the ASD community.

-### 教学内容
+### Teaching Contents

-可以把各种edu方法
+We will continue to design new teaching content based on the needs and interests of the learners.
+Additionally, we look forward to incorporating more physical and artistic forms of expression.

 ### Partners

 We have received support from individual volunteers, public welfare organizations, and public welfare institutions.
 With the support of these partners, we are confident in the long-term sustainability of our project.

-In addition to the [Bertalanffy Club], operated by iGEM, we have also reached long-term cooperation agreements with the [Fudan University Nanshangu Association] and the [Fudan University Red Cross].
+In addition to the Bertalanffy Club, operated by iGEM, we have also reached long-term cooperation agreements with the Fudan University Nanshangu Association and the Fudan University Red Cross.
 Together, we will design and deliver courses.

 We were invited to participate in the **[Expedition Forum](https://mp.weixin.qq.com/s/rz5_monngU4MajMzbODBXg)** and the **Fudan Public Welfare Exchange Gathering**.
 At the Expedition Forum, there were four guests from large public welfare institutions and foundations, as well as public welfare organizations from 18 universities across six provinces.
 The Fudan Public Welfare Exchange Gathering included six guest professors, 18 alumni guests, and seven student organization leaders.
 During the open discussion, members of public welfare organizations expressed their willingness to collaborate with us, and the guests indicated that they would help connect us with more public welfare resources in the future to jointly promote this meaningful project.